 All payment is in UK pounds and can be made by bank transfer (UK currency) or Paypal (all currencies).

-To support your learning, Bev will supply audio files of tunes taught, as well as ABC notation/written music.
+To support your learning, Bev will supply audio files of tunes taught, as well as written music/ABC notation.

 You will need a decent internet connection and a PC/laptop/tablet with a functioning front-facing camera, microphone and headphones or speakers.
-You will need to install Skype or Zoom and provide your username/email address to Bev.
-All you will then need to do is phone in/log in at your allotted time.
+You will need to install Zoom or Skype and provide your username/email address to Bev.
+All you will then need to do is log in at your allotted time.

 You will also need a whistle or flute!
 Standard whistles are usually in the key of D (contact Bev if you need any advice about what to buy), but Bev is happy to teach low whistle in keys such as F or A if that is what you prefer.
 And if you have a boehm (metal) flute instead of a wooden six-hole Irish flute, Bev can teach you jigs and reels on that too.